Anyi Ngau

 Dato Anyi Ngau (born 1959) is a Malaysian politician who has served as the Member of Parliament (MP) for Baram since May 2013.
 He is a member of the Progressive Democratic Party (PDP), a component party of the Gabungan Parti Sarawak (GPS) and formerly Barisan Nasional (BN) coalitions.
 He has also served as the Secretary General of PDP since June 2023.
-He is one of the only two PDP MPs alongside Bintulu MP Tiong King Sing.
+He is one of the only two PDP MPs alongside Minister of Tourism, Arts and Culture and Bintulu MP Tiong King Sing.